lifs-tools/lipidspace/README.md

 ./lipid_name_parser
 ```

-within the folder.
 Be aware that when changing the installing directory you also have to change the library directory within the examples *makefile*.